Cognition Envelopes for Bounded Decision Making in Autonomous UAS Operations: Establishing a Cognition Envelope

-To design the \psar as a Cognition Envelope, we followed a systematic design process, exploring alternative architectural options and evaluating their ability to satisfy the stated requirements \cite{Nuseibeh2001TwinPeaks}.
-The final design establishes \psar, using a probability-based potential-field approach, which is well suited to modeling established SAR best practices and for reasoning under uncertainty \cite{drones8120760}.
-Probability-based potential fields model spatial likelihood as a continuous surface in which higher values represent regions with greater expected relevance to the search, allowing the system to reason about search priorities through gradient-based inference rather than discrete Bayesian updates.
-However, A full mathematical exposition of this model lies beyond the scope of this paper; instead, we summarize its key principles and its role within the Cognition Envelope.
+To design the \psar as the Cognition Envelope's semantic model $M$, we followed a systematic design process, exploring alternative architectural options and evaluating their ability to satisfy the stated requirements \cite{Nuseibeh2001TwinPeaks}.
+The final design uses a probability-based potential-field approach, which is well suited to modeling established SAR best practices and for reasoning under uncertainty \cite{drones8120760}.
+Probability-based potential fields model spatial likelihood as a continuous surface in which higher values indicate regions with greater expected relevance to the search, allowing the system to reason about search priorities.
+As the full mathematical exposition of this model lies beyond the scope of this paper; we summarize its key principles and its role in evaluating CAP’s candidate decision $d$ under evidence and mission context $e$ to produce the semantic acceptability signal $s := M(d,e)$.